This article is designed to provide information on how to register as a Youth Volunteer and general information about becoming a Youth Volunteer.

 Council Approval: The new Youth Volunteer’s area Council Service Centre must confirm all Volunteer Screening Criteria are completed prior to having the Youth Volunteer’s status made Active.
 This step is receiving Council Approval.

 Registration differs as Scouts and Venturers who become Youth Volunteers must contact the Help Centre to gain independent access to their current MyScouts account.
-This step is required to successfully register.

 Youth are unable to create an independently accessible account via MyScouts as the platform is designed to only provide access to those 18+ years of age.